The Ultimate New York Comic-Con Guide

 Can Anyone Cosplay?

 Cosplay is all-inclusive.
 You can dress like anyone, and if your costume is stunning, a professional photographer or blogger will take numerous photos of you.
-Of course, the main hall outside the cavernous entrances cosplayers will mill about with anyone and everyone taking photos.
+Of course, in the main hall outside the cavernous entrances cosplayers will mill about with anyone and everyone taking photos.
 Cosplay is not segregated, but most will stay out of the main vendor area if they have bulky or immense costumes such as Hulk Buster.

 As some cosplayers are sensitive to touch, don’t ever touch any cosplayer without permission.